maximxlss/supreme-broccoli/discord-printer/README.md

 - `Discord.py` - `pip install discord.py`
 - PIL - `pip install Pillow`
 - requests - `pip install requests`
+- Discord bot with token.
+Insert token into main.py.
 - Discord guilds with color emojis.
 Emojis can be generated with [a script](./pixels-generator/).
 Insert their ids into main.py.
 You need to invite bot into them.

 ## Description